alexeykuz-sys/supermarket_project/README.md

-Travis CI 4.3.0
+**Travis CI 4.3.0**??
 dfdf

 Travis is utilised through the .travis.yml file to check the integrity of the code.
 Travis hooks up to Github and Heroku and allows the site owner to view detailed information on intricate production and backend information associated with the site.
 Any build errors will not pass and the resultant details will be sent to the site owner via email and displayed in the relevant Github page as build:failed.

-AWS S3
+**AWS S3**

 The AWS S3 allows access to stored files within the site owners AWS bucket that are shared through the users AWS account.
-The accompanying AWS info is linked through the relavant AWS info in the settings.py file.
 The testing of this functionality is shown in the availability of the stored data in the post prodution database andsite.
-Responsive / Mobile First design

-Each page of the web-site has a Header; Main Section and Footer.
-These needed to display correctly accross all devices and screen resolutions. primarily checks are required to ensure that the site collapses in to columns in mobile view and that the information is presented in a clear and legible fashion.
-Various methods of testing have been carried out to test the code of the web-site.
-Continuous testing throughout the development has been implemented to check the quality of the code.
-The aim is to check the functionality of the code on different devices (mobile, tablet, desktop) with an overall perspective of responsive and mobile first design.
-The site has been viewed and tested in Firefox, Safari, Chrome Microsoft Edge and Explorer.
-The devices used to test the site are iPhone 5/SE, Samsung Galaxy, iPad, iPad Pro iPhone X, iPhone 6/7/8, Pixel 2, Pixel 2 XL , Hudle2 and Samsung / Lenovo / HP laptop.
-W3 Nu Html Checker
+**W3 Nu Html Checker**??

 All .html files require validation through the online checker.
 This ensures that the code is more legible and does not contain formatting errors. https://validator.w3.org/

-W3C CSS Validator
+**W3C CSS Validator**??

 The style.css file requires validation through the online checker.
 This ensures that the code is more legible and does not contain formatting errors. https://jigsaw.w3.org/css-validator/validator

-PEP8 Online
+**PEP8 Online**???

 The Python (.py) pages require validation through the online checker.
 This ensures that the code is more legible and does not contain formatting errors. http://pep8online.com/
-The final database schema and desktop wireframes for the web-app can be seen in the supporting_docs folder under blindside_brewing_database_schema.png, wireframe1_product_page.png, wireframe2_ Login_page.png, wireframe3_ register_page.png, wireframe4_ cart_page.png and wireframe5_ checkout_page.png.
-These wireframes and database schema were used initially to plan the site and build around.
-The opinions of numerous people including my mentor, friends, tutors, chat forums and such like, whom were asked during various stages of the project.

 # [](https://github.com/alexeykuz-sys/supermarket_project#testing-user-stories)Testing User Stories